-The Allies in Refugee Integration project seeks to increase and strengthen collaboration between settlement service providers and refugee sponsorship groups in Ontario and ultimately improve settlement outcomes of privately sponsored refugees.
-Led by OCASI in close partnership with Refugee 613, ARI is a three year IRCC-funded project that engages service providers, sponsors, formerly sponsored refugees and other stakeholders in Ontario to find ways to improve communication and collaboration.
+The Allies for Refugee Integration project seeks to increase and strengthen collaboration between settlement workers and refugee sponsors in Ontario and ultimately improve settlement outcomes of privately sponsored refugees.
+Led by OCASI in close partnership with Refugee 613, ARI is a three year IRCC-funded project that engages settlement workers, refugee sponsors, formerly sponsored refugees and other stakeholders in Ontario to find ways to improve communication and collaboration.

-The Allies in Refugee Integration Project is funded by Immigration, Refugees, and Citizenship Canada (IRCC).
+The Allies for Refugee Integration Project is funded by Immigration, Refugees, and Citizenship Canada (IRCC).